gpeipman/AspNetCoreMultitenant/docs/labs-01-getting-started.md

   * 127.0.0.1 sme2
   * 127.0.0.1 bigcorp
 6. Save file and close it

+## Step 2: Running application
-7. Run application (it doesn't open browser window)
+7. Run application NB!
+SAFE PROJECT (it doesn't open browser window)
 8. Open browser and try out the following URL-s:
   * http://sme1:5000
   * http://sme2:5000
   * http://bigcorp:500
 9. All these links should open front page of application and display tenant name

-## Step 2: Changing tenant settings
+## Step 3: Changing tenant settings

 1. Open tenants.json file (project root folder)
 2. Change names of all tenants defined there